akerbel/whmcs-easy-addons/README.md

 use whmcsEasyAddons;

-class EasyAddonsSkeletonController extends PageController {
+class EasyAddonsSkeletonController extends whmcsEasyAddons\PageController {
     // This tab will be chosen by dafault public $action = 'firsttab';